krahets/hello-algo/en/docs/chapter_backtracking/backtracking_algorithm.md

     In a binary tree, search all nodes with value $7$, **and return the paths from the root node to these nodes**.

-Based on the code from Example 1, we need to use a list `path` to record the visited node path.
+Based on the code from Example 1, we need to use a list `path` to record the path of visited nodes.
 When we reach a node with value $7$, we copy `path` and add it to the result list `res`.
 After traversal is complete, `res` contains all the solutions.
 The code is as follows:

 ```src
 [file]{preorder_traversal_ii_compact}-[class]{}-[func]{pre_order}